MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Logic Apps (Azure)](/azure/logic-apps/logic-apps-overview)

 Azure Logic Apps is a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.
-With this platform, you can quickly develop highly scalable integration solutions for your enterprise and business-to-business (B2B) scenarios
+With this platform, you can quickly develop highly scalable integration solutions for your enterprise and business-to-business (B2B) scenarios.

 ### [Loop](https://www.microsoft.com/microsoft-loop?ms.url=microsoftcommicrosoft-loop)

 Loop enables multiplayer co‑creation using pages, components, and workspaces.
 Loop content is stored in SharePoint (via SharePoint Embedded) and supports eDiscovery, audit, retention labels, and sensitivity labels.
-Admins can configure group‑managed workspaces, guest sharing, and lifecycle controls
+Admins can configure group‑managed workspaces, guest sharing, and lifecycle controls.

 ## M